 Ural owl

-In some owls, the females are somewhat larger and heavier than the males.
+In some owls, the females are slightly larger and heavier than the males.
 This difference is an adaptation to the defence of the young birds.
-The female broods from the first egg onwards, so that there are young birds of different ages in one nest.
-The male provides the prey, which the female feeds to the young.
-The Ural owl, closely related (and quite similar) to the tawny owl, was a rare breeding bird only seen sporadically in the Alps, with its main distribution in the large forests of north-east Europe.
-The Alpenzoo is currently participating in a breeding and reintroduction programme in Austria.
+The female broods from the first egg, so that there are young birds of different ages in a nest.
+The male, on the other hand, provides the prey that the female feeds to the young.
+The Ural owl, closely related to the tawny owl and quite similar to it, was a rare, sporadically seen breeding bird in the Alps, with its main distribution in the large forests of north-east Europe.
+The Alpine Zoo is involved in a breeding and reintroduction programme in Austria.

-- Only after several attempts to get closer, performing nesting site inspections and “wedding gifts” (handing over prey) do two ural owls get involved with each other.
-Then, occasionally, even mutual plumage care and scratching can be observed.
+- Only after several attempts to get closer, nesting site inspections and wedding gifts (handing over prey) do two hawk owls get involved with each other.
+Then, occasionally, they can even be seen grooming and scratching each other.

 Strix uralensis